googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 some variable font instances), and should not rely on these display artifacts to obtain a particular pattern.

-Radial gradients are specified using the PaintRadialGradient or PaintVarRadialGradient table formats.
-The latter can be used in variable fonts to allow the positioning and radii of the circles or the color line details to be variable.
-The former provides a more compact representation when variation is not required.
+Radial gradients are specified using a PaintVarRadialGradient or PaintRadialGradient table, with or without variation support, respectively.
 See 5.7.11.2.5.4 for format details.

 See 5.7.11.1.3 for details on how fills are applied to a shape.